MarioHisGitPub/RoshiFuckingOS/README.md

 Rufus

-dd (Linux users)
+or dd on Linux

-Boot from USB
+Boot from USB.

-Install and unleash the Turtle Hermit power
+Install and enjoy the Turtle Hermit experience.

 🛠 Build Notes

-Roshi Fcking OS includes:
+Included components:

-Cinnamon Desktop
+Cinnamon Desktop Environment

 LightDM